ridhaginanjar/ridhaginanjar/README.md

 ## Hey 👋, I'm Ridha Ginanjar
-<p> Student of Informatic Engineering <p>

-> Have an interest in Cloud Computing
+<p> Currently, I am a Cloud Instructor <p>

-🌱 I’m currently learning Cloud Computing and Data Analyst

-📫 How to reach me: find and connect with me on <a href="https://www.linkedin.com/in/ridhaginanjar/">Linkedin</a>
+🌱 I’m currently learning Cloud Computing, Data Engineering and Data Science 📫 How to reach me: find and connect with me on <a href="https://www.linkedin.com/in/ridhaginanjar/">Linkedin</a>

 </p>